Smash Mouth Takes A Shot At Bryce Harper, Booing Phillies Fans

 — New York Post (@nypost) May 2, 2019

 In terms of a fact-check of Smash Mouth’s tweet, while the Giants’ fans famously cheered Barry Bonds when everyone else in baseball booed him, it’s not quite true that supporters of the team never boo their own players.
-A Giants player named Johnnie LeMaster, in the 1970s, was booed so often by the team’s fans that he once came out for a game with “BOO” written on his jersey, per This Great Game.
+A Giants player named Johnnie LeMaster was booed so often by the team’s fans in the 1970s that he once came out for a game with “BOO” written on his jersey, per This Great Game.

 It’s not exactly a tax avoidance scheme to sign to play somewhere with lower taxes than California, and while it’s not been reported where exactly Harper lives, it’s probably not 45 minutes away from Citizens Bank Park.
-There’s a good chance Smash Mouth is remembering a past tour moment or two in which they got caught in traffic on I-76 or another Philadelphia-area highway.
+It’s quite possible that Smash Mouth was remembering a past tour moment or two in which they got caught in traffic on I-76 or another Philadelphia-area highway.

-And finally, as many users including @killakow pointed out, Smash Mouth’s most famous song literally urged all-stars to “get paid.”
+And finally, as this Twitter user pointed out, Smash Mouth’s most famous song literally urged all-stars to “get paid.”